joinappex/admin-change-history/README.md

 In your GitHub repo → Settings → Secrets and variables → Actions → Add the following:

-- `SERVICE_ACCOUNT_JSON` – paste contents of your service-account-creds.json
+- `SERVICE_ACCOUNT_JSON` – paste contents of your service-account-creds.json.
+The service account does not need to have any special roles, just make sure the "Google Sheets API" is enabled in the GCP project for the service account
 - `SPREADSHEET_ID` – your sheet ID (from the Google Sheets URL)

 ### 2. Enable and Run the Workflow